mickem/www.medin.name/content/blog/personal/2013/trip-to-china-vietnam-24.rst

-Going to hospitals in a foreign country when you do not speak the language is always fun and entertaining and attempting the same in the middle of the night just makes it more so. |image|\ I started by heading down to the reception area asking for some help and they provided me with `(Povidone) iodine <http://en.wikipedia.org/wiki/Povidone-iodine>`__ and bandages
+Going to hospitals in a foreign country when you do not speak the language is always fun and entertaining and attempting the same in the middle of the night just makes it more so. |image2|\ I started by heading down to the reception area asking for some help and they provided me with `(Povidone) iodine <http://en.wikipedia.org/wiki/Povidone-iodine>`__ and bandages